-Seemingly within just a few years, autonomous cars have gone from science fiction fantasy to reality.
-But while it seems like this technology emerged virtually overnight, the path to self-driving vehicles has taken a whole lot longer than that.
+Seemingly within just a few years, autonomous cars have gone from science fiction fantasy to road-bound reality.
+But while it seems like this technology emerged virtually overnight, the path to self-driving vehicles has been a long and winding one.

 The driverless dream begins